shireefkhatab/elyte-clone/README.md

 	# ALL PAGES:
 		* Update Our Technology Partner;
 		* Update Client Testimonials;
+		* If not done before, The contents need to be reviewed and match with the site nature and goals.
 	# HOME PAGE:
 		* Content: Needs more content to be more engaging (Summury of all pages of the site).